starknebula/gfz-custom-parts-randomizer/README.md

 # gfz-custom-parts-randomizer
-A simple HTML page with options to randomize a sub-selection of custom parts.
+A simple HTML page with options to randomize a sub-selection of custom parts from F-Zero GX.